 Victorian Drinking Glasses

-Antique Victorian wine glasses, Victorian rummers, Victorian champagne, Victorian firing glasses, Victorian gin glasses, and assorted antique drinking glasses- Victorian glass a potted history- but a very long title!
+Antique Victorian wine glasses, Victorian rummers, Victorian champagne, Victorian firing glasses, Victorian gin glasses, and assorted antique 19th century drinking glasses- Victorian glass a potted history- but a very long title!

 The Victorian era marked a rejection of everything that had gone before in drinking glass design; it was a period of unparalleled self-confidence, particularly in Britain when the empire flourished and industrialisation swept all before it.
 Antique 18th century glassware – at the higher end of production – was all about hand-crafted excellence and limited numbers of painstakingly produced pieces with their hand-made opaque twists and manually applied engraving or enamelling that existed almost in spite of the conditions in which they were created.
 This was set to change.